I’m part of several SaaS marketing groups on Facebook.

 More than 150 people have voted, and it prompted an interesting conversation between marketers.

 Some argued for content marketing, others for Adwords or email.

 There is an argument to be made for every one of the 6 marketing strategies to be where you should invest your time and money.
-There's also an argument to be made against the all.
+There’s also an argument to be made against them all.

 I, for one, went into that conversation (and this article, actually) firm in my belief that you shouldn’t invest in any one thing or else you’ll lose down the line.

 I’ve changed that point of view slightly, and I’ll talk about what changed and what I recommend now.

 This article will dive into the argument for each of these six strategies to be your marketing focus, feature my “must-do” strategies, and give you super valuable insight and opinions from some of the leading digital marketers out there.

 Are you wondering where you should invest to grow your business?
 Let’s dive in.

 Want to skip down to the bottom to get right to the conclusion?
 You can do that by clicking here, cheater.